 O’Brien’s greatest game?

-The Lions were up against it in the second test.
+The Lions were up against it in the second test against New Zealand.
 With one loss on their cards, they would lose the series with a second loss.
 This time, Gatland put both Warburton and O’Brien onto the field.

 Once again, O’Brien was outstanding.
 The Guardian rated him as the best player across both teams.

 “Omnipresent” was their word to describe him.
 If you’re wondering, that means he was everywhere on the pitch!